turingschool/career-development-curriculum/module_two/feedback_ii.md

 So, how can you **assert** your position while still taking in their interests?

 Possible answers:
-* Going forward, I'll discuss with my partner a system for reviewing our PRs in a timely manner so that we can move on to future features.
+* Going forward, I’ll discuss with my partner a system for reviewing our PRs in a timeframe that works for both of us.
 * I'll use the time while I'm waiting for a PR to be reviewed to review my partner's PR

 And remember you're allowed to **manage the process** -- if the feedback is triggering you in a way where you can't continue to have a productive conversation, stop the conversation.
 Say, "I'd like to come back to this later."